vagonbar/gr-gwn3/README.md

-# GWN : GNU Wireless Network, version 3
+# GWN3 : GNU Wireless Network, version 3

 GWN, the GNU Wireless Network, is a network development toolkit compatible with GNU Radio.
+GWN3 is the GNU Wireless Network version 3, coded in Python 3.

 The main site of the project, [gr-gwncppvgb](https://github.com/vagonbar/gr-gwncppvgb) is developed both in Python and C++.
 GNU Radio imposes limitations on C++ inheritance, which makes development in C++ more difficult and involved.
 This is a significant drawback for using this toolkit in teaching and prototyping.
 In this site we are developing the project mainly in Python, specifically in Python 3, which will be the default in coming versions of GNU Radio.
 The purpose of this site is then, twofold: